twoyi/twoyi/README.md

 ### Integrating rootfs

 The ROM of twoyi is being turned into open-source, so you cannot build it now.
 You can use the prebuilt ROM instead.

-Extract rootfs.7z from the official release apk and copy it to `app/assets`.
+To do that, extract rootfs.7z from the official release apk and copy it to `app/assets`.

 ### Build with Android Studio